hasindu2008/slow5lib/docs/slow5_api/slow5.md

 Low-level API allows much more efficient access to BLOW5 files compared to the high-level API.
 Low-level API is documented [here](slow5_low_level_api.md).

+### Extra multi-threaded API

+An optional built-in multithreaded API is under construction.
+See the [examples](https://github.com/hasindu2008/slow5lib/tree/master/examples/mt) for now.
+If you intend to use it, request through an [issue](https://github.com/hasindu2008/slow5lib/issues), so that we can finalise and document it.

 ## CITATION